How can The Walking Classroom fit into your day?

 I had a parent tell me just yesterday in a conference that she suspects the reason that her formerly obese child is losing weight can be solely attributed to the Walking Classroom!
 It gave me warm fuzzies!

 - Struggling Readers have equal access to high-level content and feel confident enough to participate in follow-up discussions with their peers.
 They have the benefit of not having to struggle to decode a written text, but learn in a way that they can feel successful.

 I have a wide variety of reading levels in my classroom so we usually cannot all read the same text.
 The Walking Classroom makes it possible for my struggling readers to easily join in the conversation as they have received all the material in a format they can understand.

 — Mary Wolf, 5th Grade Teacher

-- Download our Healthy Eating and Physical Activity (HEPA) Standards Matrix: Compare HEPA standards and best practices with features and activities offered by The Walking Classroom (TWC)
+Download the Healthy Eating and Physical Activity (HEPA) Standards Matrix: Compare National Afterschool Association (NAA) HEPA Standards and best practices with features and activities offered by The Walking Classroom (TWC)

 After school time is extremely valuable and an incredible opportunity to provide students with additional exposure to academic content, enrichment, and much needed exercise.
 After school students are not interested in being asked to sit still and listen and learn; they’ve been doing that all day long!